It is our mission to remove barriers and ensure equal access for all qualified students with disabilities.

 Please remember that documentation serves two purposes: 1) to establish that a student meets the definition of a person with a disability; and 2) to describe functional limitations in order to support the need for and reasonableness of specific accommodations.
 All documentation provided is reviewed in light of these purposes.

-In general, documentation of disability should be typed on letterhead stationary or be in a report format and should include the following:
+In general, documentation of disability should be typed on letterhead stationery or be in a report format and should include the following:

 Other points to remember: